 If we can provide separate plumbing in and around buildings for potable and nonpotable water, it opens up significant new options for water supply.
 Installing separate supply piping for landscape irrigation and cooling-tower makeup water is fairly easy, while installing separate nonpotable supply plumbing for toilet flushing, which requires dual piping throughout a building, is more difficult.

-Described in this article and summarized in the table on page 16 are the most prevalent alternative water sources for use in and around buildings.
+Described in this article and summarized in the table are the most prevalent alternative water sources for use in and around buildings.
 Scale of delivery can dictate what solutions to focus on.
 Graywater, for example, is typically dealt with only on an individual-building scale.
 With rainwater collection or air-conditioner condensate, it may be possible to aggregate water from several roofs in a university or office campus and use common storage, improving the economic viability of such systems.
 Using reclaimed water (treated wastewater) and desalination water is usually viable only when a municipality supplies that water.

 Graywater Collection and Reuse